mendesfabio/mendesfabio/README.md

 I'm Fábio, an Engineering Intern at [NEO](https://neo.certi.org.br) — an acceleration program for high-potencial engineering students within the Federal University of Santa Catarina.

+Main Activies:

+- Managed 4 projects with teams of 2 to 3 people
+- Developed a supervisory system in LabVIEW for industrial stress relieving furnace
+- Built an MVP that implemented Industry 4.0 technologies to an embedded system
+- Developed a PWA using React and Django to automate the use of the 6M methodology

 <a href="https://www.linkedin.com/in/mendes-fabio">
   <img align="left" alt="Fábio's LinkedIn" width="20px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />
 </a>